ideasman42/the_joy_of_life_drawing/book.rst

 --------------------------------
 Page 23

 #.
-Using the edge of my graphite block ( broad edge, not pointy end, I worked from the centre ( spine ) outwards.
+Using the edge of my graphite block (broad edge, not pointy end, I worked from the centre (spine) outwards).
 #.
 Be ginning at the hips, I created a contour of the body , working away from the edge to create background tone, still using the broad edge of my graphite block.
 #.
 I finished off with the pointy end of the graphite block to create details of hair strands, eye brows, eyes, ears and toes.